Gunman kills 5 in attack targeting Maryland newspaper

 Associated Press

 ANNAPOLIS, Md.
-(AP) - A man armed with smoke grenades and a shotgun attacked journalists at a newspaper in Maryland's capital Thursday, killing five people before police quickly stormed the building and arrested him, police and witnesses said.
+(AP) - A man armed with smoke grenades and a shotgun attacked a newspaper in Maryland's capital Thursday, killing four journalists and a staffer before police quickly stormed the building and arrested him, police and witnesses said.

+The shooting came amid months of verbal and online attacks on the "fake news media" from politicians and others from President Donald Trump on down.
+It prompted New York City police to immediately tighten security at news organizations in the nation's media capital.

-Police said the suspect was a white man in his late 30s whose shotgun rampage at The Capital Gazette followed social media threats directed at the newspaper.
-A law enforcement official said the suspect has been identified as Jarrod W. Ramos.
-The official was not authorized to discuss the ongoing investigation by name and spoke on condition of anonymity.
+Police in Annapolis said a white man in his late 30s was in custody after the rampage at The Capital Gazette.
+A law enforcement official said the suspect was identified as Jarrod W. Ramos.
+The official wasn't authorized to discuss the ongoing investigation and spoke on condition of anonymity.

-Authorities said the gunman entered the building in a targeted attack and "looked for his victims."
-He had smoke grenades and fired a shotgun at his victims, according to Anne Arundel County Acting Police Chief William Krampf.
+Acting Police Chief William Krampf of Anne Arundel County called it a targeted attack in which the gunman "looked for his victims."

-"This person was prepared today to come in, this person was prepared to shoot people.
-His intent was to cause harm," Krampf said.
+"This person was prepared today to come in, this person was prepared to shoot people," Krampf said.

-Among the victims was veteran journalist and columnist Rob Hiaasen, 59, brother of novelist Carl Hiaasen.
-Carl Hiaasen said he was "devastated and heartsick" at the loss of a brother he called "one of the most gentle and funny people I've ever known."
+The dead included Rob Hiaasen, 59, assistant managing editor and brother of novelist Carl Hiaasen.
+Carl Hiaasen said he was "devastated and heartsick" at losing his brother, "one of the most gentle and funny people I've ever known."
+Also slain were Gerald Fischman, editorial page editor; features reporter Wendi Winters; reporter John McNamara, and sales assistant Rebecca Smith.
+Police said two others had minor injuries, and the newspaper later reported both were employees later released from a hospital with non-life-threatening injuries.

-Krampf said the gunman was a Maryland resident and search warrants were being sought for his home.
+Krampf said the gunman was a Maryland resident, but didn't name him.

-"A single shooter shot multiple people at my office, some of whom are dead," he wrote.
-Davis added: "There is nothing more terrifying than hearing multiple people get shot while you're under your desk and then hear the gunman reload."
+"There is nothing more terrifying than hearing multiple people get shot while you're under your desk and then hear the gunman reload," he wrote.

-The attacker had mutilated his fingers in an apparent attempt to make it harder to identify him, according to a law enforcement official who was not authorized to discuss the investigation and spoke on condition of anonymity.
-Another official who also spoke on condition of anonymity said investigators identified the man using facial recognition technology.

-The shooting - which came amid months of verbal and online attacks on the "fake news media" from politicians and others from President Donald Trump on down- prompted New York City police to immediately tighten security at news organizations in the nation's media capital.

 At the White House, spokeswoman Lindsay Walters said: "There is no room for violence, and we stick by that.
 Violence is never tolerated in any form, no matter whom it is against."

-About 170 people in all were evacuated from the building as a multitude of police cars and other emergency vehicles converged on the scene.
-People could be seen leaving the building with their hands up.

-The newspaper is part of Capital Gazette Communications, which also publishes the Maryland Gazette and CapitalGazette.com.
+In 2012, Ramos filed a defamation lawsuit against the paper, alleging he was harmed by an article about his conviction in a criminal harassment case a year earlier.
+The suit was dismissed by a judge who wrote Ramos hadn't shown "anything that was published about you is, in fact, false."
+An appeals court later upheld the dismissal.

-In an interview with The Capital Gazette's online site, Davis said it "was like a war zone" inside the newspaper's offices - a situation that would be "hard to describe for a while."
+In an interview appearing on The Capital Gazette's online site, Davis said it "was like a war zone" inside the newspaper's offices.

 "I'm a police reporter.
 I write about this stuff - not necessarily to this extent, but shootings and death - all the time," he said.
 "But as much as I'm going to try to articulate how traumatizing it is to be hiding under your desk, you don't know until you're there and you feel helpless."

-"And there I was sitting under a desk, texting my parents and telling them I loved them," she said.
+The reporter recalled a June 2016 mass shooting attack on Orlando's gay nightclub Pulse and how terrified people crouching inside had texted loved ones as dozens were killed.
+She added: "And there I was sitting under a desk, texting my parents and telling them I loved them."

+Police spokesman Lt.
+Ryan Frashure said officers arrived within about 60 seconds and took the gunman into custody without an exchange of gunfire.
+About 170 people were evacuated, many leaving with their hands up as police and other emergency vehicles arrived.

-Annapolis Mayor Gavin Buckley said the community is grieving the attack on their community paper.
+Annapolis Mayor Gavin Buckley said the community was grieving the attack on its paper.

 Associated Press writers Eric Tucker in Washington and Michael Balsamo in Los Angeles contributed to this story.